SAP-samples/cloud-extension-html5-sample/mission/cloud-connector/README.md

      For taking the certificate and profile change effect you have to restart the SAP S/4HANA system. - Call transaction **/nSMICM**

-     1. In the menue go to "Administration"
+     1. In the menu go to "Administration"
      2. Click on "ICM > Hard Shut down > Global"

      ![STRUST](./images/S4PrincipalPropagation7.png)